 The small, noncancerous growths usually caused by the skin rubbing against itself are called skin tags.
 They don't necessarily require treatment.
 Skin tags form when a gland or a bump sticks up from the skin.
 The rubbing of the bump usually occurs around the neck, in the groin, or under the arm.
 The flap rises and forms a ball-shaped protrusion due to friction.
-If you are not happy with this kind of skin growth, you can opt for a skin tag removal procedure.
-It would help if you didn't work to remove skin tags by yourself but seek medical help from a health professional.
+If you are not happy with this kind of skin growth, you can opt for a wart and skin tag removal procedure.
+It would help if you didn't work to remove skin tags by yourself but seek medical help from a health professional at Wilmington Urgent Family Clinic in Wilmington, San Pedro, across Long Beach, Torrance, Carson, or Lomita.

 Typically, skin tags may look flesh-colored or brown in people with light skin.
 They may also be wrinkled or smooth and come in a range of sizes.
 The tiniest may be 1mm, and the largest maybe the size of a grape.
 You can identify the stalk that attaches itself to the skin in a hefty skin tag.
 A tiny skin tag, however, may look like a raised bump on the skin.
 If the tag's blood supply is twisted, it may appear black or red.
 If caught on clothing, skin tags may bleed.
 Skin tags are not linked to any skin conditions or symptoms.
 They are also not painful.
 An exception is a skin condition called acanthosis nigricans that is rampant in people with diabetes.
 This means that some of the factors that make one prone to diabetes may include skin tags.

-The most reliable and secure way to remove a mole or a skin tag is by asking your doctor to perform any of these procedures:
+The most reliable and secure way of wart and skin tag removal is by asking your doctor to perform any of these procedures:

 Depending on the types of skin tags, the doctor may also decide to spray or swab a small quantity of super-cold nitrogen on the skin tag or mole.
 Although this skin tag remover method may cause a blister, it will eventually go away on its own.

 Another effective method of getting rid of skin tags or moles is burning them using an electric current.
-In this technique, a wire heated with an electric current is used to burn off the upper part of the skin tag.
+In this technique, a wire heated with an electric current is utilized to burn off the upper part of the skin tag.
 If you are using this method to remove a mole, you may need more than one session.
 By burning through the stem of the skin tag, you can quickly get rid of it.
 The heat also helps to stop bleeding.
 Since the procedure may be painful or cause some discomfort, the doctor will first numb the treatment area using an anesthetic.
-The doctor may also apply medicine to stop bleeding if the site starts bleeding.
+The doctor at Wilmington Urgent Family Clinic in Wilmington, San Pedro, across Long Beach, Torrance, Carson, or Lomita may also apply medicine to stop bleeding if the site starts bleeding.
 After that, the doctor will put a bandage on the treatment area.
 It is unlikely for this mole removal method to leave wound marks or scars.

 If you aim to remove skin tags for cosmetic reasons, your health insurance may not cover the cost of your procedure.
-The cost of skin tag removal may vary in different facilities or dermatologists.
+The cost of skin tag removal may vary in different facilities or among dermatologists.
 However, the average cost to remove skin tags is about $100.
 If you have multiple skin tags and want to remove them, the price may go up.
-The insurance company may agree to pay for the procedure if the skin tag is in a skin area that causes discomfort and irritation.
-However, you will need to discuss it first with your doctor to know how to approach it to avoid misunderstanding after the procedure.
+However, you will need to discuss it with your doctor to know how to approach it to avoid misunderstanding after the procedure.
 It is also essential that you reach out to your health insurance provider before the scheduled treatment.
 This is to help you understand what it covers when it comes to skin conditions such as skin tags.

 The type of skin infection brought about by the human papillomavirus (HPV) is called warts.
 You will notice this type of infection because it forms rough, skin-colored bumps on the skin.
-You can get warts from touching someone who is already infected, making it contagious.
+You can be prone to warts by touching someone who is already infected, making it contagious.
 Although the most affected parts of the body are on the hands, warts may also develop in the face, feet, genitals, or knees.

 Human papillomavirus may enter the body through a cut, and this causes a skin infection to develop into warts.
 Warts are quite contagious and can spread to various parts of the body or from person to person through: